tekumara/notes/aws-kms.md

 ## Troubleshooting

-com.amazonaws.services.kms.model.AWSKMSException: The ciphertext refers to a customer master key that does not exist, does not exist in this region, or you are not allowed to access.
+> com.amazonaws.services.kms.model.AWSKMSException: The ciphertext refers to a customer master key that does not exist, does not exist in this region, or you are not allowed to access.

 The key policy does not grant your user/role access.

+> InvalidKMSResourceException: AccessDenied by KMS while using the CMK.
+Check the key policy to ensure that the KMS grant related apis are allowed.
+Try again after the key policy has the right permissions.

 ## References

 - [Why are cross-account users getting Access Denied errors when they try to access S3 objects encrypted by a custom AWS KMS key?](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-denied-error-s3/)

+Check your role has kms:CreateGrant